floneum/floneum-site/doc_src/en/contributor/index.md

 UI:

-The main UI for Floneum is currently written in [EGUI](https://lib.rs/crates/egui).
-The code for the UI of floneum can be found in the [main package](https://github.com/floneum/floneum/blob/cd83ac7d3487826c54789619529db53125859923/src/main.rs)
+The main UI for Floneum is written in [Diouxs](https://lib.rs/crates/dioxus).
+The code for the UI of floneum can be found in the [main package](https://github.com/floneum/floneum/tree/master/src)